 Patient-centered care is a term that is used liberally throughout the healthcare industry and yet, there is still a long way to go as we listen to our patients.
 I’ve learned the true meaning of patient-centered care from hospice.

 Over the past several years I’ve shared stories of my sister Elizabeth’s long health battles and her perceptions of care in multiple acute care and sub-acute care settings.
 Last night she shared some insight worth passing along.
 It was about control.

 Elizabeth shared that, as a patient, she has had very little control.
 Understandably, to keep her alive and safe in both acute, and sub-acute settings, she had to do some things their way.
 Don’t eat this.
-Don’t try to get up alone.
+Eat this Don’t try to get up alone.
+This is what we will do.
 Don’t sit too long.
 This is the time we need to wake you for treatments.
-This is what we’re going to do.
-This is what you can eat.
 She continually felt that as a patient, she had little choice and that things were done to her, not with her.
 Everything changed four days ago when she went on hospice.

 After 21 months of hospitalizations and a two month stint in a nursing home, she is now in her own home on hospice.
 And for the first time in 21 months she is in control.
-The focus is now on what she wants and, knowing we have little time, there is no arguing about her wishes.
+The focus is now on what she wants.
+Knowing we have little time, there is no arguing about her wishes.
 She is finally having it her way.
 And we all agree it’s time to be truly patient-centered.